tap349/tap349.github.io/_posts/2017-07-14-elixir-tips.md

 > <https://stackoverflow.com/a/44747870>
 >
-> Mix.env doesn't work in production or other environments where you
+> Mix.env doesn't work in production or other environments where you use
-> use compiled releases (built using Exrm / Distillery) or when Mix
+> compiled releases (built using Exrm/Distillery) or when Mix just isn't
-> just isn't available.
+> available.

 ```elixir
 # config/config.exs